Toddish/Verify/README.md

     php artisan bundle:install verify
     php artisan migrate verify

-Or, if you're not a fan of the CLI:

-1. Copy the bundle files to your bundle directory
-2. Import verify.sql into your database.

 You should now have all the tables imported, complete with a sample user, called **admin**, with a password of **password**.

 ### Registering the Bundle